vipulnaik/working-drafts/eaf/my-2018-donations.md

-At the end of 2018, I donated $3000 USD with the following allocation:
+At the end of 2018, I donated $3,000 USD with the following allocation:

-* $2000 to GiveWell for discretionary regranting to top charities, by [check](https://www.givewell.org/about/donate/check)
+* $2,000 to GiveWell for discretionary regranting to top charities, by [check](https://www.givewell.org/about/donate/check)
 * $500 to the [$500,000 EA Donor Lottery](https://app.effectivealtruism.org/lotteries/63715163508813), on behalf of Issa Rice.
 This means that, in the 0.1%-probability case that I win the lottery, he will choose the allocation of the funds
 * $500 to the [Machine Intelligence Research Institute](https://intelligence.org/donate/), on behalf of Issa Rice

 This is my first set of normal charity donations since 2012, when I donated $500 to GiveDirectly.
 In this post, I describe:

-* My reason for donating now, rather than earlier or later
+* My reason for donating now, rather than earlier or later: Till now, I was first building up a saving buffer and then funding contract work heavily.
+With recent reduction in contract work spending and increase in income, I am better positioned to donate.

-* My reason for choosing this amount to donate
+* My reason for choosing this amount to donate: It's the minimum amount that is substantive yet unlikely to materially affect me; I would donate more if I saw more compelling opportunities, and want to keep a reserve that will allow me to donate more in the future

-* The selection of recipients
+* The selection of recipients: For the money directly allocated by me, GiveWell top charities won as a default baseline because the alternatives were not yet compelling enough.

 ### My reason for donating now rather than earlier

 After my last donation of $500 to GiveDirectly, my personal focus